kaizten/kaizten.github.io/development/vue/style-guide.md

 </template>
 ```

-**10. Use kebab-case for events.** When it comes to emitting custom events, it’s always best to use kebab-case.
+10. Use kebab-case for events.
+When it comes to emitting custom events, it’s always best to use kebab-case.
 This is because in the parent component, that’s the same syntax we use to listen to that event.
 So for consistency across our components, and to make your code more readable, stick to using kebab-case in both places.

 ```javascript
 this.$emit("close-window");